Get Rich and Build Wealth One Step at a Time

 Do not click off until you’ve tried at least one new wealth building strategy.

-5 Tips to Get Rich; Ways to Get Rich One Step at a Time
+5 Tips to Get Rich; Ways to Get Rich and Build Wealth – One Step at a Time

 1. Earn more now.
 Ask your boss for a raise.
 Companies are not hiring new workers and they’re asking employees to work harder.
 Sell your excellent performance and contribution to the company with concrete examples.
 Negotiating for a higher salary, based upon your contribution to the company, is an excellent way to get rich.
 Research typical pay for your position, focus on how you help the company achieve it’s goals, and do not be afraid to ask for a raise.
 Corporate profits are increasing and now is an excellent time for you to benefit.
 In today’s economy, employers are sitting on cash, and if you’re proving your value to the company, then ask for a raise.

 2. Sell your skills and boost your income.
 Everyone has some unique skill.
 Hey, I paid several hundred bucks to a guy with a pick up truck to haul away our moving boxes.
 Check out Craigslist for ideas of skills or stuff to sell.
 El Carino and I have always worked multiple jobs.
 He consults on the side and writes books.
 Be creative and look for the small paths to build wealth.